modenaxe/msk-STAPLE/README.md

 * The lower limb models currently include a patella rigidly attached to the tibia.
 An articulated patellofemoral joint is under development.

 ## Acknowledgements
-LM was supported by an Imperial College Research Fellowship granted by Imperial College London and by an Academy of Medical Sciences Springboard Grant [SBF004\1056] supported by the Academy of Medical Sciences, the British Heart Foundation, Diabetes UK, the Global Challenges Research Fund, the Government Department for Business, Energy and Industrial Strategy and the Wellcome Trust.
+Luca Modenese was supported by an Imperial College Research Fellowship granted by Imperial College London and by an Academy of Medical Sciences Springboard Grant [SBF004\1056] supported by the Academy of Medical Sciences, the British Heart Foundation, Diabetes UK, the Global Challenges Research Fund, the Government Department for Business, Energy and Industrial Strategy and the Wellcome Trust.